williamgurney/HelpRefugeesHack1/README.md

 ### How to utilie tech to maximise transparency and accountability

 As a young international NGO with just six full-time employees, Help Refugees rely heavily on the hard work of volunteers on all of its 70+ projects across Europe and the Middle East.

-As a result, its workforce is always changing, and systems always evolving, and it can be difficult to achieve a unified framework across the board to process data on donations, incoming and outgoing oid, number of beneficiaries reached, etc.
+As a result, its workforce is always changing, and systems always evolving, and it can be difficult to achieve a unified framework across the board to process data on donations, incoming and outgoing aid, number of beneficiaries reached, etc.

 In an ideal world, every single one of its donors would know exactly what the money they donate has been spent on - to the penny.
 If they donated £10, they would be able to see that their money has been spent on the ingredients for hot meals which have fed a family of five for two days, for example.
 However, given the nature of unrestricted funding - which they always aim for as it helps them to respond to need flexibly - this can be nigh on impossible.

 The solution: